 - Marketing Department For Motion Picture “HUGO” (IMDb).
 Not incarcerated, but subject of an ongoing federal investigation to determine the need for regulations concerning what a film’s marketing department can claim about a movie’s content.
 “HUGO” marketing department singled out because the movie trailer promised a family-friendly adventure with a magical mechanical man when the movie was really about a sad old guy in a train station.
 Also of interest to the investigation is the marketing department for “DRIVE”.
 Investigation begun Investigation begun 12/8/2011.

-- Lana (IMDb) and Andy (IMDb) Wachowski.
+- Lana (IMDb) and Lilly (IMDb) Wachowski.
 Court order requiring their next movie to be of indie budget scale and contain no CGI at all.
 Sentenced 2/26/2015.